open-mmlab/mmpose/docs/en/notes/faq.md

 - **How to speed up inference?**

-  For top-down models, try to edit the config file.
-For example,
+  A few approaches may help to improve the inference speed:

-  1. set `flip_test=False` in `test_cfg` in the config file.
+  1. Set `flip_test=False` in `init_cfg` in the config file.
-  2. use faster human bounding box detector, see [MMDetection](https://mmdetection.readthedocs.io/en/3.x/model_zoo.html).
+  2. For top-down models, use faster human bounding box detector, see [MMDetection](https://mmdetection.readthedocs.io/en/latest/model_zoo.html).